Branch-Well-Structured Transition Systems and Extensions: Decidability of Coverability

 \section{Decidability of Coverability}

 \textbf{Coverability algorithms for branch-WSTS.} We show that the two existing coverability algorithms (the forward and backward algorithms) for WSTS (see Section~\ref{subsec:decprobs} to recall) do not allow one to decide coverability for branch-WSTS.
-We remark that, contrary to WSTS, ${\Pre^*(\upclose x)}$ is not necessarily upward-closed.
-In fact, even with a single zero-test, this property may not satisfied.
+We remark that, contrary to WSTS, ${\Pre^*(\upclose x)}$ is not necessarily upward-closed for branch-WSTS.
+In fact, even with a single zero test, this property may not satisfied.

 In Figure~\ref{fig:counter_cov1}, let us consider the counter machine $\machine_6$ with a single counter~$c$.
 Let $x = (q_1,0)$.
 We see that ${\Pre^*(\upclose x) }= \{(q_1, n) \mid n\geq 0\} \cup \{(q_0, 0)\}$.
 However, ${\upclose \Pre^*(\upclose x)} = {\Pre^*(\upclose x)} \cup \{(q_0, n) \mid n\geq 1\}$.
 Hence, given a branch-effective branch-WSTS $\system = (X, \Sigma, \srun, \leq, x_0)$ and a state $x \in X$, the set $\Pre^*(\upclose x)$ is not necessarily upward-closed.
 Hence, we cannot use the backward algorithm to verify the coverability problem for branch-\WSTS correctly.